 Identity Assurance Profiles, as described in the InCommon Identity Assurance Assessment Framework, define the specific requirements that Identity Providers must meet in order to be eligible to include InCommon Identity Assurance Qualifier(s) in identity assertions that they offer to Service Providers.
-The reader is assumed to be familiar with the InCommon Defined Identity Assurance program and Identity Assurance Assessment Framework.
+The reader is assumed to be familiar with the InCommon Identity Assurance Assessment Framework.

-This document defines criteria used to assess Identity Providers that wish to qualify for InCommon "Silver" or "Bronze" designation under the Defined Identity Assurance program.
+This document defines criteria used to assess Identity Providers that wish to qualify for InCommon Silver or Bronze identity assurance designation.
 These profiles are intended to be at least compatible with the Federal NIST Special Publication 800-63 "Level 2" and "Level 1" identity assurance levels.
-The requirements are directly applicable to Identity Providers that use shared secret models for identity credentials but stronger credentials, as defined in NIST 800-63, could be used as well.
+The requirements are directly applicable to Identity Providers that use shared secret models for identity credentials but stronger credentials, as defined in [SP 800-63], could be used as well.

-InCommon "Bronze" qualification requires that an Identity Provider support at least basic userID/password credentials with reasonably hard to guess passwords.
+InCommon Bronze designation requires that an Identity Provider support at least basic userID/password credentials with reasonably hard to guess passwords.
 Identity assertions may include a unique identifier for each identity Subject that should be usable in access control lists but further identity information may be not well known.
-InCommon "Silver" designation requires credentials with very hard to guess passwords and better credential management, reasonably verified personal information about each Subject, unique Subject identifiers that are never reassigned, and secure business and operational processes.
+InCommon Silver designation requires credentials with very hard to guess passwords and better credential management, reasonably verified personal information about each Subject, unique Subject identifiers that are never reassigned, and secure business and operational processes.

-An identity provider that qualifies under "Silver" automatically also qualifies under "Bronze".
-Identity providers that meet or exceed either of these qualifications are identified as compliant in the InCommon Identity Provider registry and may include the appropriate Identity Assertion Qualifier(s) in identity assertions they provide.
+An identity provider that qualifies under Silver automatically also qualifies under Bronze.
+Identity providers that meet or exceed either of these qualifications are identified as compliant in the InCommon Identity Provider metadata and may include the appropriate Identity Assertion Qualifier(s) in identity assertions they provide.